 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of CAR.

-The U.S. Department of State advises against all travel to the CAR.
-Embassy Bangui cannot provide consular services to U.S. citizens in CAR at this time.
-U.S. citizens in need of assistance should contact the U.S. Embassy in Yaoundé, Cameroon.
+The U.S. Department of State advises against all travel to CAR.
+U.S. Embassy Bangui cannot provide consular services to U.S. citizens in CAR at this time.
+U.S. citizens in need of assistance should contact the U.S. Embassy in Cameroon.

 Crime: Crime in Bangui is common.
 Beware of:

-U.S. citizen victims of sexual assault should contact the U.S. Embassy in Cameroon.
+Victims of Crime: U.S. citizen victims of sexual assault are encouraged to contact the U.S. Embassy in Cameroon for assistance.

 Report crimes to the local police at 117 (local equivalent of “911”) or the Gendarmerie at 2161-2200 and contact the U.S. Embassy in Cameroon at +(237) 22220-1500 ext.
 4341/4023.
 Remember that local authorities are responsible for investigating and prosecuting the crime.
 Victims of crime in Bangui may have to pay to send a vehicle to pick up police officers due to the shortage of police vehicles and fuel.